fsa-tomboys/twitch-box/README.md

 You could use the app either as a visitor or as a logged in user.

+You can watch a video on the project [here!](https://www.youtube.com/watch?v=qkW0zxZ3kvA)

 ## For a visitor, you have the following choices:

 1. You could select several channels you are interested by clicking them, then click the "watch streams" button on sidebar to watch them.
 If you want to watch streams of a specific game, use the "Browse channels by game" selector, which could be found at the bottom of the home page.